thuanvonb/NT219_Project/README.md

 ## Dependencies:
 - `pycryptodome`
+- `pwntools`
+- `tk`
+- `tkthread`

 ## How to use this repository
 * Inside the repo, there are python sources implementing two new cryptographic standards: FIPS 203 and FIPS 204.
 * The main file for ML-KEM is `ml_kem.py` and the main file for ML-DSA is `ml_dsa.py`.
-Other files in `KEM` and `DSA` folders are supporting components, respectively.
+Other files are supporting components, respectively.
-* Running each file will run a simple test on the implementation:
-    * For ML-KEM, it will simply create key pair, encapsulate secret and decapsulate it.
+* Running `ML-KEM.py` performs a small test on the scheme.
+It will simply create key pair, encapsulate secret and decapsulate it.
 If nothing goes wrong, both parties should have the same secret, indicating that the ML-KEM works properly.
-    * For ML-DSA, a pair of public key and secret key will be generated.
-A randomly generated 64-byte-long message will then be used to sign with secret key to create signature.
-After, the public key is used to verify that signture.
-If the code works flawlessly, the final result should be `True`.
+* For ML-DSA, the file has been written to be a simple CLI, where we can create keys for ML-DSA and use it to sign and verify files.
+* Moreover, there are two files `client.py` and `server.py` written to showcase a simple messaging application using those two schemes.